sonos/torch-to-nnef/docs/tutos/8_custom_operator.md

 # 8. Custom operators

+!!! abstract "Goals"

+    At the end of this tutorial you will be able to:

+    1. :material-toolbox: Control the transformation to NNEF of `nn.Module` you wish This is often usefull in case those modules are not representable in the jit graph of PyTorch or because you wish to use custom NNEF operator for your inference engine.

+!!! example "Prerequisite"

+    - [ ] PyTorch and Python basics
+    - [ ] 5 min to read this page

 In case you want control specific `torch.nn.Module` expansion to NNEF you can create a subclass of `torch_to_nnef.op.custom_extractors.ModuleInfoExtractor` that is defined as such: